-Fast forward to now.
+Fast forward to the present moment.
 We live in an age where so much of our surrounding worlds both inside and outside of us can be quantified, categorized and analyzed to the point of exhaustion.
-It almost seems that we are on a track to figure everything out.
-Because of this more and more people are starting to abandon the idea of mysticism or religion in favor of cold hard data.
-This is the age of Big Data.
+At times it feels as though we are on a track to “figure everything out.”
+I believe that would never be possible but the comfort in the illusion of it I admit is incredibly satisfying.
+Because of this more and more people are starting to abandon the idea of mysticism and religion in favor of cold hard data.
+This is what I call the age of Big Data.

 Technically speaking the term “Big Data” refers to the way in which our modern computational power gets hung up on the amount of data and thus needs to rethink it’s relationship to it in and of itself.